-Nearly 400 million people live in the Yangtze watershed.
-This is a 100 million than live in the entire United States.
+Around 200 million more people live in the Yangtze watershed than live in the entire United States.
 Put another way, it represents 35 percent of all Chinese, or nearly 8 percent of all the people in the world.
-More than 200 million people live along or near the Yangtze itself.
+On its own, the region could be the third-largest economy in the world.

 Route of Yangtze River

-Yangtze River Pollution: According to report by the Chinese Academy of Science released in April 2007 the Yangtze is seriously and largely irreversibly polluted.
+According to report by the Chinese Academy of Science released in April 2007 the Yangtze is seriously and largely irreversibly polluted.
 More than 600 kilometers and almost 30 percent of the major tributaries are in critical condition.
-In 2002, Beijing announced it was going to spend $5 billion to clean up the river but the river remains as polluted as ever.
+In 2002, Beijing announced it was going to spend US$5 billion to clean up the river but the river remains as polluted as ever.

 The Yangtze is responsible for 70 to 75 percent of China's floods.
 Floods on the river in the 20th century alone have killed more than 300,000 people.
 There were catastrophic floods on the Yangtze in 1931, 1935 and 1954 and 1998.
 Over 2,000 are believed to have died in the flood of 1991.
 Some 4,100 died in the floods in 1998.